claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241007125555.png]]
 #### Tape Gateway
-Stores files onto **Virtual Library Tapes** for backing up you files on very cost effective long term
+Stores files onto **Virtual Library Tapes** for backing up you files on very cost effective long term.
 **Durable**, cost effective solution to archive your data in thw AWS CLoud.

-Use **VTL** interface, that helps you leverage existing tape-based backups.
-Store data on virtual tape that you create on you tape gateway.
-Tape storage has proven redability **for 30 years**
+- Use **VTL** interface, that helps you leverage existing tape-based backups.
+- Tape storage has proven redability **for 30 years**.
+- Long retrival Time

 #### Amazon FsX File Gateway
 Allows your files to be stored in Amazon FSx Windows FIle Storage (WFS).
 Allow your Windows developers to easily store data in the cloud using the tools they already know